 - Beach Balls

-- Each convocation should last between sixty (60) to ninety (90) minutes.
+- Each convocation should last between sixty (60) and ninety (90) minutes.
 If you should find it necessary to leave your seat, please notify one of the faculty marshals for assistance.

 - PLNU is a smoke and tobacco free campus.
 The University also observes a strict no-alcohol policy.

 There is no rehearsal for Commencement.
 For the Friday convocation, you will begin lining up at approximately 4:45 p.m.
 Lineup will take place on Peppertree Lane (the main street throughout campus).
 Lists of names will be posted on green stanchions for each row of graduates.
 Faculty Honor Guards will assist you with the lineup and provide instructions for the procession.
 View details of the line of march.

 A hooding process is part of the ceremony.
 The hood, or the vestment of colors that fits around your neck and drapes down your back, is an important element of your regalia because its colors represent the university’s degree.
 As you move to the platform and while you are standing in line waiting for your name to be called to receive your degree, members of the faculty will place the hood around your neck.
 In so doing, they will be investing you with the colors of your degree.
 This hood is also yours to keep.

 In Case of Rain...